junxit/us-congress-bills-114/metadata.md

 - 2016-04-12 — Introduced in House
 - 2016-04-12 — Introduced in House
 - 2016-04-12 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-04-14 — Committee Consideration and Mark-up Session Held.
+- 2016-04-14 — Ordered to be Reported by Voice Vote.
+- 2016-04-25 — Placed on the Union Calendar, Calendar No. 402.
+- 2016-04-25 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-522.
+- 2016-04-25 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-522.